 In Rafael Reig’s dystopian world, the oil has run out and parts of Madrid have been flooded, so one gets around by boat, bicycle or elevated electrobus.
 Whole suburbs are subterranean, with papier-mâché acacia trees in collapsible gardens.

 “Anglo” is the official language now that the American-Iberian federation runs the country—or is the real ruler Chopeitia Genomics, a shadowy genetic engineering firm producing mysterious green capsules that turn addicts’ brains to concrete?

 Our hero is Carlos Clot, private eye, who files his single-malt whisky under I for “indispensable” and shares an office with a partner who’s fascinated by ant colonies and appalled by Clot’s dress sense.
-It’s not so much the blue, pinstriped polyester suit with large grease spots, or the open-weave brown shoes with rubber soles, as the absence of a belt, which Clot can hardly notice under his huge paunch.
-Only his fedora is passable.

 Is this a send-up of noir novels, a take on science fiction or simply the wildest, most entertaining dose of surrealism one is likely to encounter?
 All of the above.